Habbyn History, Family Crest & Coats of Arms

 Early Origins of the Habbyn family

 The surname Habbyn was first found in Huntingdonshire, where they held a family seat from very early times.

 This web page shows only a small excerpt of our Habbyn research.
 Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habbyn History in all our PDF Extended History products and printed products wherever possible.

 Habbyn Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Habbyn are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Habbyn include: Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.

 Early Notables of the Habbyn family (pre 1700)

-Migration of the Habbyn family to the New World and Oceana
+Migration of the Habbyn family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Habbyn or a variant listed above: Thomas Hobin, who sailed to Barbados, Joane Hobbin, to Virginia in 1660; Peter Hobben to Philadelphia in 1754; Mary Hobbin to Boston in 1849; John Hobin to Philadelphia in 1859.